Lake Eyre basin: Geography

 During years of especially high rainfall, all the riverbeds in this vast, mostly flat, arid and semi-arid area lead inland (not towards the sea) towards Lake Eyre in central South Australia.

 Lake Eyre itself lies approximately 16 m below sea level, and usually contains only salt.
 In flood years, it fills and, for a short time, undergoes a period of rapid growth and fertility: long-dormant marine creatures multiply and large flocks of waterfowl arrive to feed and raise their young before the waters evaporate once more.
-The annual mean runoff in the Lake Eyre Basin is lowest of any of the world's major drainage basins.
+The annual mean runoff in the Lake Eyre Basin is the lowest of any of the world's major drainage basins.

-None of the creeks and rivers in the Lake Eyre Basin are permanent: they flow only after heavy rain – a rare to very rare event in the arid interior of Australia.
+None of the creeks and rivers in the Lake Eyre Basin are permanent: they flow only after heavy rain, a rare to very rare event in the arid interior of Australia.
 Average annual rainfall in the area surrounding Lake Eyre is 125 mm, and the pan evaporation rate is 3.5 m.
-Annualised average figures are misleading: since 1885 annual rainfall over the 1100000 km2 of the Lake Eyre Basin has ranged from about 45 mm in 1928 to over 760 mm in 1974.
+Annualised average figures are misleading: since 1885, annual rainfall over the 1100000 km2 of the Lake Eyre Basin has ranged from about 45 mm in 1928 to over 760 mm in 1974.
 Most of the water reaching Lake Eyre comes from the river systems of semi-arid inland Queensland, roughly 1000 km to the north.

-To provide a sense of scale, the Lake Eyre Basin is about the size of France, Germany and Italy combined.
+To provide a sense of scale, the Lake Eyre Basin is about the size of France, Germany, and Italy combined.
 It is slightly larger than the Murray-Darling basin (which drains inland eastern Australia and is responsible for a large proportion of the continent's agricultural productivity) but has vastly less water.
 Nevertheless, the entire flow of the Murray-Darling would be insufficient to fill Lake Eyre, merely keeping pace with evaporation.
 (In contrast, the flow of the Mississippi could fill Lake Eyre in 22 days, that of the Amazon in just three days.)

-Other lakes in the basin include Lake Frome, Lake Yamma Yamma and Lake Hart.
+Other lakes in the basin include Lake Frome, Lake Yamma Yamma, and Lake Hart.

-The basin is also one of the largest, least-developed arid zone basins with a high degree of variability anywhere.
-It supports about 60,000 people and a large amount of wildlife, and has no major irrigation, diversions or flood-plain developments.
+The basin is also one of the largest, least-developed arid-zone basins with a high degree of variability anywhere.
+It supports about 60,000 people and a large amount of wildlife, and has no major irrigation, diversions, or flood-plain developments.